How to Start a Thesis Defense Presentation

 Here, your aim is to simply introduce your findings.
 Select the most impactful data and highlight them here.

 Just as with methodology, use graphics like charts, tables, and graphs to portray the data in a clear way.
-Keep text to a minimal and let your data presentation do the talking.
+And, once again, try not to write too much text.
+Let the visual content do the talking.

 After you’ve introduced your data, the next step would be to help your audience make sense of it.
 That means understanding what it means in the context of your thesis research topic and your discipline.